WICG/fenced-frame/explainer/README.md

 Even though a fenced frame is isolated from its embedding context, it cannot be used as a workaround to the security restrictions that the top-level site wants to enforce on the embedding frames, without the knowledge of the top-level site.
 The design decisions of fenced frames related to security mechanisms like sandbox, csp, permission policy etc. are based on the folowing two principles:
 * Attributes like cspee, sandbox etc. and headers like frame-ancestors etc. cannot be used as a communication channel with the embedding context.
-* privelege escalation by fenced frame should not happen without the knowledge of the top-level site e.g. all permission policy delegation based features in a fenced frame are therefore disallowed.
+* Fenced frame should not be able to escalate priveleges without the knowledge of the top-level site e.g. all permission policy delegation based features in a fenced frame are therefore disallowed.
 * There are headers from the fenced frame site that are not honored as they would in an iframe, e.g. frame-ancestors, due to being a privacy leak.
 This is the reason fenced frames need to be opted in by the site using the opt-in response header.

 More about security mechanisms are detailed in: